Estimated reading time: 8 minutes

 Should I study in South Korea or China?

 Asia Exchange offers a variety of destinations in Asia, and finding the right one can be difficult.
-If you ask yourself whether you should study abroad in Korea or China, this article will help you to make the best decision!
+If you ask yourself whether you should study abroad in Korea or China, this article will help you make the best decision!
 Despite the many similarities between South Korea and China, some key differences exist.
-Our destinations in South Korea and China are among the biggest cities in the world and offer excellent academic and personal experiences.
+Our destinations in South Korea and China are some of the biggest cities in the world, and they are also great places to learn and grow as a person.
 We wrote down the key differences to help you find the right place for your exchange experience.
-However, in the end this decision depends or your personal preference and both countries are excellent study abroad destinations.
+But in the end, your choice comes down to what you like best, and both countries are great places to study abroad.

 Country overview: China vs. South Korea